hphuc1609/Tic-tac-toe-game/README.md

 2. Navigate to the project directory: `cd tic-tac-toe`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
+5. Open your web browser and navigate to `http://localhost:5173/`.
+6. Click on the tiles to make your moves.
+7. Watch the game play out!

 ## Project Structure

 The project is structured as follows:

 ```
 Tic-tac-toe/
 ├── public/